RicoSchueppel/multithreading-test/readme.md

 A simple demo app to demonstrate multithreading with ExecutorService.
 The additional cost for 'much' more threads than CPUs impacts at about 100 threads.
 Anyway, its surprising to me to still benefit from more threads if we have 8 CPUs and 50 threads.

 start with `mvn spring-boot:run`

 Example on 8 CPUs

 ```
-Pool size 1 : 1306 ms
+Pool size 1 : 1306 ms // warmup
 Pool size 1 : 514 ms
 Pool size 2 : 149 ms
 Pool size 4 : 66 ms